hack4impact-upenn/website/README.md

 Hit the button at the top of this repo to try it out!
 Just don't forget to [set the environment variables](https://docs.netlify.com/configure-builds/environment-variables/) to the contents of your `.env`.
 Your build command will be `npm run export`.

-### Redeploy on Contentful changes
+### Redeploy on Notion / Contentful changes

 Netlify lets you set up "webhooks," which trigger redeploys on certain conditions.
 Just [read this guide](https://www.contentful.com/developers/docs/tutorials/general/automate-site-builds-with-webhooks/) to get set up!
 You should be able to use the webhook already configured in our Contentful space.
+Notion does not have webhook configured yet, so should redeploy when we wish the website to reflect the changes in the database.